tkachwala/CS326/README.md

    ![Help Button](images/help-button-pic.png)

 ## Note
-To access the application, use the email address "user@example.com".
+To access the application, use the email address "user1@example.com" with password "pass".